Infisical/terraform-provider-infisical/docs/index.md

 - `client_id` (String, Sensitive) Machine identity client ID.
 Used to fetch/modify secrets for a given project
 - `client_secret` (String, Sensitive) Machine identity client secret.
 Used to fetch/modify secrets for a given project
 - `host` (String) Used to point the client to fetch secrets from your self hosted instance of Infisical.
 If not host is provided, https://app.infisical.com is the default host.
+- `identity_id` (String, Sensitive) Machine identity ID.
+Used to fetch/modify secrets for a given project
 - `service_token` (String, Sensitive) (DEPRECATED, USE MACHINE IDENTITY), Used to fetch/modify secrets for a given project